eriche2016/eriche2016.github.io/_pages/about.md

 News
+- **[Nov.
+2024]**: Our work "Crops3D a diverse 3D crop dataset for realistic perception and segmentation toward agricultural applications" has been accepted to Scientific Data.
+Congratulations to Ruifang Zhai and Jianzhong Zhu.
 - **[Oct.
 2024]**: Our work "BcMatch: Semi-supervised Medical Image Segmentation with Bias Correction" has been accepted to IEEE BIBM 2024 as a regular paper.
 Congratulations to Jinhai Xiang and Yan zhang.
 - **[Aug.
 2024]**: Our work "Multi-Modal 3D 0biect Detection by Box Matching" by zhe liu has been accepted to IEEE TITS 2024.
 Congratulations to Zhe Liu.
 - **[Jun.
 2024]**: Our work "SimpleFusion: A Simple Fusion Framework for Infrared and Visible Images" by two undergraduates in our group has been accepted to PRCV 2024 (CCF C).
 Congratulations to Min Chen and Yuxuan Cheng.